-Consumptive use for each individual parcel was derived via the Landsat-ET estimation procedure described previously.
+Consumptive use for each individual parcel was derived via the Landsat-ET estimation procedure (described previously).

 Field application was based on the method of irrigation (if available - FLU data only) and the county in which each parcel was located.
 If the method of irrigation was identified as pivot, then an application efficiency of 80% was assumed.
 If the method of irrigation was otherwise identified (sprinkler, flood) or not indicated at all (WRS data), then the field application was calculated using on-farm efficiencies from the Water Conservation and Salvage Report for Montana (SCS, 1978).
-In cases where a county was represented in more than one basin (Deer Lodge, Lewis & Clark, Silver Bow, Fallon, Wibaux), the highest reported efficiency was used.
+In cases where a county was represent in more than one basin (Deer Lodge, Lewis & Clark, Silver Bow, Fallon, Wibaux), the highest efficiency reported was used.

-After the individual field applications were determined, the fields were aggregated by county and assigned to source (groundwater or surface water) based on the percentages identified in the USGS 2000 Water Use document.
+Once the individual field applications were determined, the fields were aggregated by county and assigned to source (groundwater or surface water) based on the percentages identified in the USGS 2000 Water Use document.

 Diversion/withdrawals were calculated based on the source of the water supply (groundwater, surface water) and the county in which each parcel was located.
 If the source was groundwater, conveyance efficiency was assumed to be 100%.
 If the source was surface water, then the amount of water withdrawn was calculated using conveyance efficiencies from the Water Conservation and Salvage Report for Montana (SCS, 1978).
-In cases where a county was represented in more than one basin (Deer Lodge, Lewis & Clark, Silver Bow, Fallon, Wibaux), the highest efficiency reported was used.
+In cases where a county was represent in more than one basin (Deer Lodge, Lewis & Clark, Silver Bow, Fallon, Wibaux), the highest efficiency reported was used.

-After the consumptive use, field application, and amounts withdrawn were calculated, each parcel was assigned to 8 digit HUCs based on location.
-This assumes that the source HUC and place of use HUC are identical, which are not necessarily the case.
+After the consumptive use, field application, and amounts withdrawn were calculated; each parcel was assigned to 8 digit HUCs based on location.
+This assumes that the source HUC and place of use HUC are identical, which may not necessarily be the case.
+In a few cases (Upper Missouri Basin), where irrigation projects transferred water to acres outside of the source basin, HUC's were reassigned.